Visitor Statistics1,226,519 visitors

 Outside the park, camping is more plentiful within the Dixie and Fishlake National Forests, and at other private campgrounds.

-For those more into the motels and bed and breakfasts route after your hike or visit, check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+For those more into the motels and bed and breakfasts route after your hike or visit, check out your favorite online lodging site for the lodging type of your choice.

-Wildlife watching the visitors at Capitol Reef National Park.
-Image courtesy National Park Service.
+Photo above: Wildlife watching the visitors at Capitol Reef National Park.
+Courtesy National Park Service.